Back to Hub

 Component Google Microsoft

-Level / Title L8 / Director, Software Engineering Partner (Level 69)
+Level / Title L8 / Director, Software Engineering Partner, Software Engineering Manager (Level 69)

 Base Salary $400,000 $325,000